dear Advisor: should i PIVOT?

-Calculate what the answer to Step 3 looks like now (0 is OK here) and specify what target we’d like to hit in what time frame, to see if the experiment succeeded [Lean Analytics book]
+Calculate, in the same time frame, what the metric looks like now (0 is OK here), and specify what we need to see if experiment succeeds [Lean Analytics book]

 Example (cont'd): We’re currently at 0% because we haven’t charged anyone yet.
 We want to get to 10 users by the end of the week.

 Create a landing page to sell the product to your ideal customers, as if it exists.

 Take them through the complete checkout process, which includes them placing the order.

 Once the order has been “placed”, don’t save any of this information -- and tell them so.